 Feeding your 3 or 4 year old can be such a challenging time.
 I thought I'd offer some tips which I've learned from my training and also what worked with my kids.

-- First get to know how much your children should be eating and look at the pattern over a week not a day.
+First get to know how much your children should be eating and look at the pattern over a week not a day.
 Children have small stomachs so don't expect them to eat adult portions.
-As a parent you have the responsibility to provide the food and decide where and when the food is served but children can decide how much to eat
+The parent is responsible for what, when and where our child is eating, but it should be left to the child to decide whether they want to eat, and how much.
+When children are allowed to eat when they’re hungry and stop when they’re full, they are more in tune with their hunger cues, and better able to maintain their energy levels

-- Associate food your child likes (for example cherry tomatoes) with new food (for example asparagus).
+Associate food that your child likes (for example cherry tomatoes) with new food (for example asparagus).

-- If your child is hungry just before dinner, this is a great time to give them the veggie part of the meal - say some carrots, cherry tomatoes, cucumber and celery
+If your child is hungry just before dinner, this is a great time to give them the veggie part of the meal - say some carrots, beans, snow peas and cherry tomatoes

-- Don't let your child over consume milk.
-Milk is a great, nutritious food but drinking more than 600 mL a day can displace room for other food sources, plus block iron absorption.
+Don't let your child over consume milk.
+Milk is a great, nutritious food but drinking more than 600 mL a day can fill up tummies and stop room for other food sources, plus block iron absorption.

 My favourite meals for preschoolers: